frostieDE/ut1downloader/README.md

 to GitHub.
 Feel free to help me with this 😊 But we have to respect the original license of the blocklists.

+### Your Azure Pipeline is a mess.
+Can I fix it?

+Very much so 🤣 I am not an expert on this, but it works fine for now.

 ## Disclaimer

 I am not related to the [UT1 Blocklist project](https://dsi.ut-capitole.fr/blacklists/index_en.php).